leocodeio/StarClassifier/readme.md

-# PicScribe
+# StarClassifier

-PicScribe is a web application that allows users to upload images and classify them using machine learning.
+StarClassifier is a web application that allows users to upload images and classify them using machine learning.
 It's built with a React frontend, Express backend, and a FastAPI-based machine learning service.

 ## Project Structure